How to get the best hearing aid

 However, when you’re buying privately this comes at a cost although most private suppliers will provide these appointments free of charge for at least the warranty of the hearing aids, usually two years.

-Hearing aids should typically last three to five years, so you’ll need to budget for buying new ones.
+Hearing aids should typically last three to six years, so you’ll need to budget for buying new ones.
 You’ll also need to factor in the cost of replacing parts, such as batteries and wax traps.

 If you notice significant deterioration or feel your hearing aids aren’t working so well, seek advice from your audiologist.
 They should be seeing you at follow-up appointments, so your hearing aids can be reprogrammed if your hearing deteriorates.